jalantechnologies/handbook/engineering/onboarding-experienced-hire.md

 1. Create a repo named `todo-backend` on your personal Github.
 2. Create a `master` branch (by renaming `main` branch)
-3. Copy the base code base from [JTC Node Boilerplate](https://github.com/jalantechnologies/boilerplate-node-ts-v1) into master branch.
+3. Copy the base code base from [JTC Node Boilerplate](https://github.com/jalantechnologies/boilerplate-node-ts) into master branch.
 4. Create a `develop` branch which is a child of `master` branch.
 5. Set develop `branch` as default branch.
 See how to do it [here](https://docs.github.com/en/github/administering-a-repository/changing-the-default-branch).

 #### Step 2: Raise a PR containing changes to create a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `eng-onboarding` Slack channel with PR link for review.
+Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.

 #### Step 3: Raise a PR containing changes to delete a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `eng-onboarding` Slack channel with PR link for review.
+Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.

 #### Step 4: Raise a PR containing changes to update a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `eng-onboarding` Slack channel with PR link for review.
+Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.

 #### Step 5: Raise a PR containing changes to fetch a TODO item.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `eng-onboarding` Slack channel with PR link for review.
+Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.

 #### Step 6: Raise a PR containing changes to list all TODO items.

 Please make sure all PR’s have appropriate automated tests associated with the changes.
-Please ping `eng-onboarding` Slack channel with PR link for review.
+Please ping `Onboarding (Engineering)` MS Team channel with PR link for review.